JulianChia/mnist/README.md

 # mnist.py
 ![Title](MNIST.png)
-This python module provides a simple to use function to download and extract the MNIST database of handwritten digits that is provided by http://yann.lecun.com/exdb/mnist/.
+This python module provides a function to download, extract and configure the MNIST database of handwritten digits that is provided by Yann LeCun that is available from https://web.archive.org/ or `Keras`. _Note: The original dataset from http://yann.lecun.com has been removed._

 **Function:**